-A wide variety of assets have been subject to Commonwealth confiscation action in recent years including, but not limited to; cash, share portfolios, luxury cars, jewellery, motorcycles, light planes, jet-skis, sail and motor boats, artwork and other collectibles.
+A wide variety of assets have been subject to Commonwealth confiscation action in recent years including, but not limited to; cash, real estate and commercial property, share portfolios, luxury cars, jewellery, motorcycles, light planes, jet-skis, sail and motor boats, artwork and other collectibles.

 Where do the proceeds of crime go?

-A: All confiscated money, and the funds derived from the sale of confiscated assets, are returned to the Commonwealth and placed into the Confiscated Assets Account, which is managed by the Insolvency Trustee Service of Australia (ITSA) on behalf of the Commonwealth.
+A: All confiscated money, and the funds derived from the sale of confiscated assets, are returned to the Commonwealth and placed into the Confiscated Assets Account, which is managed by the Australian Financial Security Authority (AFSA) on behalf of the Commonwealth.

 With approval by the Minister, those funds are then reinvested into the community through a variety of means including local crime prevention, law enforcement, drug treatment and diversionary measures across Australia.

-There are also provisions for the Australian Government to approve the sharing of confiscated funds with other jurisdictions in recognition of their effort involved in joint investigations or prosecutions of unlawful activity.
+There are also provisions for the Australian Government to approve the sharing of confiscated funds with other jurisdictions including overseas in recognition of their effort involved in joint investigations or prosecutions of unlawful activity.